triton-inference-server/server/docs/architecture.rst

 Architecture
 ============

-The following figure shows the TensorRT Inference Server high-level architecture.
+The following figure shows the Triton Inference Server high-level architecture.
 The :ref:`model repository <section-model-repository>` is a file-system based repository of the models that the inference server will make available for inferencing.
 Inference requests arrive